GEMS applications for the 2020-2021 school year have closed.

 How much does GEMS cost?

-The program is free to students, but requires transportation to and from all events.
-GEMS is funded by annual dues from AWIS-SA (Seattle Area chapter of the Association for Women in Science) membership, and is led entirely by volunteers.
+The program is free to students, but will require for the 2020-2021 school year that students have access to a computer and WiFi to participate.
+If you have any concerns about your ability to participate because of this, please let us know in the application.
+GEMS is funded by annual dues from the Seattle Area chapter of the Association for Women in Science (AWIS-SA) membership, and is led entirely by volunteers.

 What do I get to do in GEMS?